glassflow/clickhouse-etl-loadtest/README.md

 | max_batch_size | Max batch size for the sink | [5000] |
 | max_delay_time | Max delay time for the sink | ["10s"] |

-### Configuring Test Parameters

-You can customize the test parameters by editing `load_test_params.json`.
+You can customize the test parameters by editing `load_test_params.json` or creating another config file.
 For each parameter, you can set:
 - `min`: Minimum value
 - `max`: Maximum value
 - `step`: Increment between values